AndypSheridan/barbelles-api/README.md

 ### **User Stories:**

+User stories for the project as a whole can be found [here](https://github.com/users/AndypSheridan/projects/3/views/1)

+### User stories specific to this API are listed below:

+Further details concerning the breakdown of these into Epics can be found in the [Agile Methodology](AGILE.md) file.

 #### **Site User**

 As a **Registered** user I can:
 * *sign in* in order to *view site content and interact with the community*.
 * *navigate the site* easily in order to *view its content and interact with others*.